CtrlK

 Completeness

-Clearly answers both 'what' (deploy and query Databricks Model Serving endpoints, covering classical ML, custom pyfunc, and GenAI agents) and 'when' with an explicit 'Use when' clause listing five specific trigger scenarios.
+Clearly answers both 'what' (deploy and query Databricks Model Serving endpoints, covering classical ML, pyfunc, and GenAI agents) and 'when' with an explicit 'Use when' clause listing five specific trigger scenarios.

 3 / 3